zeux/meshoptimizer/js/README.md

 # meshoptimizer.js

 This folder contains JavaScript/WebAssembly modules that can be used to access parts of functionality of meshoptimizer library.
 While normally these would be used internally by glTF loaders, processors and other Web optimization tools, they can also be used directly if needed.
+The modules are available as an [NPM package](https://www.npmjs.com/package/meshoptimizer) but can also be redistributed individually on a file-by-file basis.

 ## Structure